ShotaroKataoka/q-spec-agent-template/contexts/project_startup_en.md

 ## ⛔ Prohibited Actions

-- **DO NOT skip initialization** and proceed directly to SPEC creation
+- DO NOT skip initialization and proceed directly to SPEC creation
-- **DO NOT create SPEC** before steering files exist
+- DO NOT create SPEC before steering files exist
-- **DO NOT assume** steering content without interview
+- DO NOT assume steering content without interview
-- **DO NOT copy seeds without reading** them
-- **DO NOT select tech stack seeds** before selecting design philosophy seeds
-- **DO NOT mechanically read questions** (respond flexibly)
+- DO NOT mechanically read questions (respond flexibly)

 ---

 ## 🎯 Success Criteria

 - [ ] Conducted interview following Q-SPEC Framework
-- [ ] Flexibly adjusted interview path based on user responses
-- [ ] Identified, read, explained, and copied appropriate design philosophy seeds
-- [ ] Identified, read, explained, and copied appropriate tech stack seeds
 - [ ] Created `.kiro/steering/vision.md`
-- [ ] Created `.kiro/steering/principles.md`
+- [ ] Selected and copied appropriate seeds
-- [ ] Created `.kiro/steering/constraints.md`
+- [ ] Created `.kiro/steering/tech.md`
 - [ ] "Universal truths" are recorded in each file
-- [ ] Sufficient specificity for agents to use as decision criteria
 - [ ] User confirmed completion